LCSW vs. Psychologist: Key Differences Explained

-Both LCSW therapists and psychologists help people overcome problems like depression or addiction but operate under different licenses and come from different schools of thought.
-LCSWs hold master’s degrees and work with individuals and groups to solve mental health and social problems, marshalling skills in both therapy and the traditional practical solutions that social services provide.
-Similarly, psychologists work with individuals or groups to handle mental health problems, but hold doctorates and use advanced psychotherapeutic techniques without the social services component
+Both LCSWs and psychologists help people work through problems like depression or addiction, but they operate under different licenses and bring different schools of thought to that work.
+LCSWs hold master’s degrees and draw on both therapy and the practical tools that social services provide.
+Psychologists hold doctorates and work with individuals or groups to handle mental health problems using advanced psychotherapeutic techniques, with less emphasis on the social services component.

 Psychologists vs Social Workers: Different Philosophy and Approach to Professional Practice